 The items below are recommended.
 Buy the best you can afford.
 Better quality materials mean better results.
-Hand's is our local art supply store in Delray Beach.
-Purchase online from Jerrysartarama, Dick Blick, Cheap Joe's or go to Jerry's Artarama in West Palm or Deerfield.
-Michael's are convenient but more expensive.
-Save your receipts for returns.
+Try to order supplies ahead via Internet, you can purchase online from Jerrysartarama, Dick Blick, or Cheap Joe's.
+Jerry's Artarama in West Palm or Deerfield is doing drive through and Hand's in Delray Beach has some limited hours.
+Save your receipts for returns!